Tobitheghost/Paint-Clone/README.md

-# Pygame Template by Tobi Ghost
+# Paint Clone by Tobi Ghost
-A in Terminal Mad Libs application.
+A Paint Clone made with Pygame in Python application.

 ## Setup